sparkflows/sparkflows-docs/docs/installation/connection/compute-connection/glue.rst

 AWS Glue Connection
 ----------------

-Sparkflows enabled you to create Aws Glue Connection and use the connection to submit job on Aws Glue.
+Sparkflows enabled you to create Aws Glue connection and use the connection to submit job on Aws Glue.
 Connections can be at various levels:

   * Global  : Everyone has access to these connections
   * Group   : Users belonging to the group have access to these connections
   * Project : The owner of the project and the groups with which the Project has been shared with have access to the Project level connections

-Below are steps on how to create Glue Connection :
+Below are the steps required to create Glue connection :

-1. Enable Glue in Sparkflows
+1. Enable Glue in Sparkflows:

 Login to ``Sparkflows`` application -> ``Administration`` -> ``Configurations`` -> ``Connection`` -> and enable Glue connection by setting the below parameter: